npmcomponent/manuelstofer-richardparker/Readme.md

 ## Extensibility

 New commands can be added quite easily as compile time macros.
-To see how its done checkout the native macros like has, each and pointer.
+To see how its done check out the native macros like has, each and pointer.